 Building a new home is an exciting time!
 Unfortunately, anything exciting and new also comes with nerves, questions, and occasionally anxious anticipation!
 These emotions are even more elevated for a homebuyer who is not local and who cannot drive by their homesite to check the progress of their new home frequently.

 We understand all of those feelings here at Eastwood Homes.
 Many of us have built a new home ourselves, and we’ve walked thousands of buyers through the process, with a good percentage of them hundreds of miles away!
-Recently, we’ve implemented a new app to help all of our buyers feel connected to their new homes, whether they currently live 5 minutes down the road, or 5 hours.
+Recently, we’ve implemented a new app to help all of our buyers feel connected to their new homes, whether they currently live five minutes down the road or five hours away.

 Our My Home Story app allows our New Home Specialists to send photo updates to our buyers weekly.
 Our buyers (and their Realtors) receive an email or text notification alerting them of new photos and a link to the updated blog that they can share on social media, or directly with their family and friends.

 This was invaluable for one of our newest homeowners, Jessica Corriher, who relied on the updates while she and her family were living with Jessica’s parents in Greenville, NC, a five-hour drive from their new home in Walnut Creek, Indian Land, SC.

 “Using social media during our house build was invaluable to our family,” Jessica said.
 “It afforded us the ability to continue to live our lives and prepare for our move while staying as involved as if we had been right there.
 The use of social media fostered a strong partnership and trust with our builder.”